How many times have you said, “No worries, that’s as easy as…….”

 Ha…..how wrong could I be?

-So here’s how that little exercise went;
+So here’s how this little exercise went:

 - Got hospital day/overnight bag out of cupboard.

 - Another bag fell on my foot…..oops a new stress fracture!